VaclavElias/vaclavelias.github.io/_posts/2020-10-31-jazor-experiment.md

 2. Add ```@addTagHelper *, Jazor``` to your _ViewImports.cshtml

 ## ToDo
-- Add more funtionality
+- Add more functionality
-- Make prompts and spinners plugable
+- Make prompts and spinners pluggable

 ## Examples
 I will be using [Bootstrap](https://getbootstrap.com/) in my examples.